 SIZE (AND TYPE) MATTERS

 For many New York City parents, one stroller isn't enough.
-A large one offers good storage and solid wheels for neighborhood walks, shopping and use in inclement weather and a lightweight version is perfect for quick jaunts and subway travel, suggests Giggle, a baby gear store with three Manhattan locations.
+A large one offers good storage and solid wheels for neighborhood walks, shopping and use in inclement weather and a lightweight version is perfect for quick jaunts and subway travel, suggests Giggle, a baby gear store with several locations in the city.
 If you have more than one child within one to three years of the first, you might need another stroller to accommodate multiples.
 And don’t even get us started on contraptions for newborns (which often include car seats and separate rolling bases).

 Before buying anything, consult BrickUnderground's guide to the best strollers for NYC apartment living, and consider the type of building you live in.
 If it’s a walk-up or brownstone with many stairs to navigate, you’ll want something small and lightweight.
 If you have an elevator, a full size stroller and/or a folding umbrella stroller should do.